 - But we thought we could probably do more, so we sat down and really thought about it.
 We did a detailed Cost:Benefit analysis of potentially integrating a major new element into our Smart Energy solution for the home.
 That element would have to enable us to tackle the really tricky bit of carbon reduction: domestic heating and hot water.
 We had already done the easy bit by switching to EVs, but we knew that if we really wanted to make a difference we’d have to decarbonise our home’s heating system.
 And it’s not just us: it’s probably the biggest single challenge the UK faces if we are to achieve Net Zero Carbon by 2050.
 Just how do we to keep households warm, whilst simultaneously eliminating the 85% of typical household carbon emissions that domestic heating causes?

 - Carbon-wise that led us to the real biggie.
 We took the plunge and binned our oil fired central heating and replaced it with an Air Source Heat Pump (ASHP) system from Evergreen Energy.
 We were burning an average of 4,967 litres of heating oil a year.
 Each litre of heating oil burned emits 2.96 kg of CO2.
 Because we’re now heating the home and our hot water with 100% renewably-generated electricity instead (our solar and Octopus 100% green grid import on the Go Faster tariff), that’s 14.70 tonnes of carbon dioxide emissions we’ll be taking out every year.
-That’s in addition to the six tonnes a year we were already saving by using 100% green electricity to ‘fuel’ our EVs and by avoiding non-green grid electricity suppliers.
+That’s in addition to the six tonnes a year we were already saving by using 100% green electricity to ‘fuel’ our EVs and by avoiding grid electricity suppliers who don’t supply exclusively renewably-generated power.

 - Money-wise the fuel cost savings are significant too.
 Those 4,967 litres of oil cost of £2,640 a year, assuming our the three year average cost of £0.53/litre.
-In the post-Ukraine world oil is now around £1.00 a litre, so our cost-of-oil-not-purchased savings have roughly doubled.
+In the post-Ukraine world oil is now over £1.00 a litre, so our cost-of-oil-not-purchased savings have doubled.
 Timing is everything!
 We predict a cost saving of around £5,000 a year at mid-2022 prices by replacing our oil-fired central heating and domestic hot water boiler with the heat pump.
+That’s just for the heating and hot water, not counting the money we save by driving electric cars and filling domestic storage batteries with solar and cheap off-peak electricity for use at times when electricity is expensive.

 - And speaking of timing, we squeezed the ASHP in before the abolition of the Government’s Renewable Heat Incentive (RHI) programme in 2021, although the economics would still have worked on oil cost savings alone – all the more so post-Ukraine.
 If we were installing it in 2022, we’d be using the replacement support scheme, a £5,000 Government grant for eligible ASHP installations.